phoenixding/scdiff/README.md

 # INTRODUCTION
 <div style="text-align: justify">
-Current methods have relied primarily on the assumption that descendant cells are similar to their parents in terms of gene expression levels.
+Most existing single-cell trajectory inference methods have relied primarily on the assumption that descendant cells are similar to their parents in terms of gene expression levels.
 These assumptions do not always hold for in-vivo studies which often include infrequently sampled, un-synchronized and diverse cell populations.
 Thus, additional information may be needed to determine the correct ordering and branching of progenitor cells and the set of transcription factors (TFs) that are active during advancing stages of organogenesis.
 To enable such modeling we developed scdiff,